Yolo Vision Shenzhen

 Learn how Feature Pyramid Networks (FPN) enable multi-scale object detection—boosting accuracy for small and large objects in YOLO11 and modern CV systems.

-3. Lateral Connections: The crucial step involves merging the upsampled maps from the top-down pathway with the corresponding maps from the bottom-up pathway.
-These lateral connections fuse the high-level semantic context with the low-level textures and edges found in earlier layers, creating a multi-scale feature pyramid.
-The original FPN research paper details how this fusion significantly boosts performance on benchmark datasets like COCO.
+3. Lateral Connections: These connections merge the upsampled feature maps from the top-down pathway with the corresponding feature maps from the bottom-up pathway.
+This fusion combines high-level semantic context with low-level texture and edge information, significantly boosting precision.
+The original FPN research paper demonstrates how this technique achieves state-of-the-art results on standard benchmarks.

 Real-World Applications